isomerpages/govtech-stp/_health-control-measures/00a-health-overview.md

 As the COVID-19 situation evolves, Singapore will continue to update our border measures, taking into account our understanding of the virus and the developments in other countries/regions.

-Travellers planning to enter Singapore should be prepared to be subjected to the prevailing border control measures and public health requirements which are summarised in the document [here](/files/SHN-and-swab-summary.pdf).
+Travellers planning to enter Singapore should be prepared to be subjected to the prevailing border control measures and public health requirements which are summarised in the document <a href="/files/SHN-and-swab-summary.pdf" target="_blank">here</a>.
 Details can be found in the pages related to arriving in Singapore.

 <a href="/files/SHN-and-swab-summary.pdf">
 <img alt="SHN Summary" title="SHN Summary" src="/images/SHN-table-thumbnail.png" width="50" >